chbouvi/chbouvi/README.md

 # Hi, I'm Chris

-I'm a CS student at UMass Amherst interested in data science, statistics, machine learning, and applied AI.
+I'm a CS student at UMass Amherst interested in data science, statistics, machine learning, and building useful data-driven tools.

 This summer, I'm working with a professor-led research group on NLP classification using BERT models and Python.
-I'm also building projects that help me get better at data analysis, visualization, forecasting, and AI-powered applications.
+I'm also building projects to get better at data analysis, visualization, forecasting, and applied AI.

 ## Projects